MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-dashboards-data-protection.md

 ## Built on Azure

-We host Azure Data Explorer Dashboards entirely on Azure.
+Azure Data Explorer Dashboards is hosted entirely on Azure.
 Azure Data Explorer Dashboards uses many core Azure services, including App Service, Cosmos DB, networking and identity.

 Azure Data Explorer Dashboards uses Azure Cosmos DB as the primary repository for service metadata and customer data.

-Azure Data Explorer Dashboards uses AAD based authentication via Azure Active Directory (Azure AD) and Microsoft accounts.
+Azure Data Explorer Dashboards uses AAD based authentication via Azure Active Directory and Microsoft accounts.

 Authorization is validated based on the user's explicit permissions, as well as permissions inherited through group membership.
 Dashboards' editors can manage the permissions for their dashboards.